Student Wellbeing Privacy Notice

 Legal Obligation

-The legal basis for processing your personal data is to comply with a statutory obligation, specifically the Equality Act 2010.
-Reasonable adjustments are a legal requirement under the Equality Act to ensure our services are accessible to all disabled people.
+We process your personal data under legal obligation to comply with statutory obligations.
+One of our statutory obligations is to provide reasonable adjustments under the Equality Act 2010 to ensure our services are accessible to all disabled people.
 We are required to take reasonable steps to make adjustments where a provision, criterion or practice puts disabled students at a substantial disadvantage.

 The legislation relating to processing data under this lawful basis can be found in UK GDPR, Article 6(1)(c):